tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/api-versions.md

 ## Preview versions

-Use the latest preview version when you want to leverage all the latest Public Preview features.
-Note that Preview versions are also released to test new functionality, gather feedback, and discover and fix issues.
+Use the latest preview version when you want to take advantage of all the latest Public Preview features.
+Note that preview versions are also released to test new functionality, gather feedback, and discover and fix issues.
 Preview APIs are available under the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 | API version | Specification | API updates |